-- 1. If you report a contribution for 2023 made before April 15, 2024, no special reporting is required.
-Include the contribution in box 1 or box 10 of an original Form 5498 or of a corrected Form 5498 if an original was previously filed. - 2.
-If you report the contribution on Form 5498 in a subsequent year, you must include the year for which the contribution was made, the amount of the contribution, and one of the following indicators.
+- 1. If you report a contribution for 2024 made before April 15, 2025, no special reporting is required.
+Include the contribution in box 1 or 10 of an original Form 5498 or of a corrected Form 5498 if an original was previously filed. - 2.
+If you report the contribution on Form 5498 in a subsequent year, you must include the year for which the contribution was made, the amount of the contribution, and one of the following indicators. - a.

-- a.
 Use "EO13239" for Afghanistan and those countries in direct support, including Djibouti, Jordan, Kyrgyzstan, Pakistan, Somalia, Syria, Tajikistan, Uzbekistan, and Yemen. - b.
-Use "EO12744" for the Arabian Peninsula, including air space and adjacent waters (the Persian Gulf: the Red Sea: the Gulf of Oman; the Gulf of Aden; the portion of the Arabian Sea that lies north of 10 degrees north latitude and west of 68 degrees east longitude; the total land areas of Iraq, Kuwait, Saudi Arabia, Oman, Bahrain, Qatar, and the United Arab Emirates; Lebanon, and Turkey east of longitude 33.51E), and Jordan which is in direct support of the Arabian Peninsula. - c.
-Use "EO13119" or "PL106-21" (Public Law 106-21) for the Federal Republic of Yugoslavia (Serbia and Montenegro), Albania, Kosovo, the Adriatic Sea, and the Ionian Sea north of the 39th parallel.
+Use "EO12744" for the Arabian Peninsula, including air space and adjacent waters (the Persian Gulf; the Red Sea; the Gulf of Oman, the Gulf of Aden; the portion of the Arabian Sea that lies north of 10 degrees north latitude and west of 68 degrees east longitude; the total land areas of Iraq, Kuwait, Saudi Arabia, Oman, Bahrain, Qatar, and the United Arab Emirates; Lebanon, and Turkey east of longitude 33.51E), and Jordan, which is in direct support of the Arabian Peninsula. - c.
+Use "EO13119" or "P.L.106-21" for the Federal Republic of Yugoslavia (Serbia and Montenegro), Albania, Kosovo, the Adriatic Sea, and the Ionian Sea north of the 39th parallel.
 (Note.
-The combat zone designation for Montenegro and Kosovo (previously a province within Serbia) under Executive Order 13119 remains in force even though Montenegro and Kosovo became independent nations since EO13119 was signed.) - d.
-Use "PL115-97" (Public Law 115-97) for the Sinai Peninsula of Egypt.
+The combat zone designation for Montenegro and Kosovo (previously a province within Serbia) under Executive Order 13119 remains in force even though d.
+Use "P.L.115-97" for the Sinai Peninsula of Egypt.